HUST-CA/Personnel-Management-System-Archive/README.md

 # Personnel-Management-System
-write some thing .a line once time ?
+write some thing .One line each commit ?

 Written on the front